Interlanguage: Stages of development

 Individuals learning a second language may not always hear spoken L2 words as separate units; some words might blend and become a single unit in the learner's L2 system.
 These blended words are known as prefabricated patterns or chunks.
 These chunks are often not immediately obvious to the learner or a person who hears them speak, but may become noticeable as the learner's L2 system develops and they use the chunk inappropriately.
 If an English learner hears sentences beginning with "do you", they may hear it as indicating a question (not as two separate words); to them, the word is "doyou".
 They may say, "What do you doing?" instead of "What are you doing?"
 The learner may eventually learn to break down the chunk into its component words and use them correctly.

 When learners significantly restructure their L2 systems, they sometimes develop a U-shaped learning pattern; a group of English learners moved over time from accurate use of the -ing present progressive morpheme to (incorrectly) omitting it, before finally returning to the correct use.
 The period of incorrect use is sometimes seen as a learning regression.
 When the learners first acquired the new -ing morpheme (or chunk), however, they were probably not aware of all the rules governing its use.
 Their increasing knowledge of tense in English disrupted their correct use of the morpheme, and they eventually returned to correct use when they had a greater understanding of English-language tense rules.
 The learners were evidently initially memorizing individual words with the present progressive -ing morpheme.
-At a later stage, however, their systems had the rule that they should use the infinitive to express present action (without a separate rule governing -ing.
+At a later stage, however, their systems had the rule that they should use the infinitive to express present action (without a separate rule governing -ing).
 Finally, they learned the rule for the appropriate use of -ing.

 The chunking method enables a learner to practice speaking L2 before they can break a chunk down into its parts.
 According to interlanguage theory, this apparent progression and regression of language learning indicates the learner's increased understanding of L2 grammar.

 Fossilization

 An interlanguage can fossilize, or cease developing, at any developmental stage.
 Fossilization is freezing the transition between L1 and L2; it is the final stage of interlanguage development, and can occur even in motivated learners who are continuously exposed to L2 and have adequate learning support.
-It may be due to complacency, or an inability to overcome obstacles to native proficiency in L2.
-Fossilization often occurs in adult language learners, and can occur when a learner succeeds in conveying messages with their current L2 proficiency.
+It may be due to complacency, or an inability to overcome obstacles to attain full proficiency in L2.
+Fossilization often occurs in adult language learners and can occur when the learner succeeds in conveying messages with their current L2 proficiency.
 Without a need to correct form or structure, the learner fossilizes instead of correcting.